Towards Efficient Controller Synthesis Techniques for Logical LTL Games: LTL Games

 \section{LTL Games}

 In this section we introduce our notion of logically specified games, where moves are specified by logical constraints and winning conditions by LTL formulas.
-These games are similar to the formulation in \cite{consynth}.
+These games are similar to the formulation in Beyene et al \cite{consynth}.

 A \emph{2-player logical game with an LTL winning condition} (or simply an \emph{LTL game}) is of the form

 \begin{itemize} \item $V$ is a finite set of variables. \item $D: V \rightarrow 2^\reals$ is a domain mapping for $V$. \item $\cont$ and $\envi$ are both constraints over $V \union V'$, representing the moves of Player~$C$ and Player~$E$ respectively. \item $\psi$ is an $\ltl(V)$ formula. \end{itemize}